Skip to main content

 Does the 2025 Hyundai IONIQ 6 Have Any Recalls?

-NHTSA has 2 recall campaigns on file for the 2025 Hyundai IONIQ 6, affecting ELECTRICAL SYSTEM:12V/24V/48V BATTERY, ELECTRICAL SYSTEM:PROPULSION SYSTEM:CHARGING:MODULE:SOFTWARE, ELECTRICAL SYSTEM:PROPULSION SYSTEM:CHARGING:PORT.
-This is more than the 1.2 average for Sedans.
+NHTSA has 3 recall campaigns on file for the 2025 Hyundai IONIQ 6, affecting ELECTRICAL SYSTEM:12V/24V/48V BATTERY, ELECTRICAL SYSTEM:PROPULSION SYSTEM:CHARGING:PORT, SEAT BELTS:FRONT:ANCHORAGE.
+This is more than the 1 average for Sedans.
 A higher recall count does not necessarily indicate a less safe vehicle.
 It may reflect a manufacturer's responsiveness to potential issues.
 Repairs are free at authorized dealers.
 Source: NHTSA.

-Components: ELECTRICAL SYSTEM:12V/24V/48V BATTERY, ELECTRICAL SYSTEM:PROPULSION SYSTEM:CHARGING:MODULE:SOFTWARE, ELECTRICAL SYSTEM:PROPULSION SYSTEM:CHARGING:PORT
+Components: ELECTRICAL SYSTEM:12V/24V/48V BATTERY, ELECTRICAL SYSTEM:PROPULSION SYSTEM:CHARGING:PORT, SEAT BELTS:FRONT:ANCHORAGE

 Units affected: 322,326